 Surprisingly, this was the first time I’ve photographed a wedding where the Bride & Groom had a rehearsed first dance too.

-Enjoy the photographs.
+Enjoy the wedding photographs.
 I certainly enjoyed taking them.

-One other thing before you go.
 A friend of Beth and Chris’ is a very talented portrait artist and used one of my photographs as an inspiration for a fantastic painting of the couple as a really thoughtful and personal wedding present.
-If you’d like to take a look at her website, please click the image below.